Airbus may face hurdles in continuing its China push

 Just before China Southern took delivery of its first Airbus A380, an industry official quipped it would not be long before one of the aircraft would disappear and be dissected by the Chinese aerospace industry.
 The notion may be far-fetched, but illustrates the depth of suspicion still associated with China's industrial strategy.
 A more positive spin on the country came during the actual A380 delivery ceremony on Oct.
 14, when Airbus CEO Tom Enders projected that Chinese airlines ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airbus Faces New Questions On China Strategy".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airbus Faces New Questions On China Strategy".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.